kitmenke/agentic-ai-demo-stlbigdata/README.md

 uv run demo3_agent.py
 ```

 ### ReAct Agent Demo

+TODO: integrate RAG into the agent

-Run the agent:
+Putting it all together by running the agent:
 ```
-uv run langgraph dev --no-browser
+uv run langgraph dev
 ```

-Chat with the agent using the existing UI: https://agentchat.vercel.app/
+Or you can chat with the agent using the existing UI: https://agentchat.vercel.app/

+The movies database I created using https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata/data